 7. Remember, it is not about winning

 We have always been taught to win, to prove that we are right.
-But marriage is a different game.
-In an argument with your spouse, you need to focus on the issue in hand and work on it together, not trying to prove anyone right or wrong.
-Get rid of the mental scorecard, and make it about resolving issues, not being right or wrong.
+But marriage is a different game altogether.
+In a marriage, the right way to fight with your spouse means you need to focus on the issue at hand and work on it together, not trying to prove anyone right or wrong.
+Get rid of the mental scorecard and make it about resolving issues, not being right or wrong.
+Resort to healthy fighting instead of trying to win all the time.

 8. In the end, remember you are in it as a team